Secondary Education (M.Ed.)

 Secondary Education graduates hold teaching positions in the United States and around the world.
 They find teaching jobs in public, private, and charter schools-typically the jobs they want, in the places they prefer.

 Collaborate with faculty on current research and gain invaluable experience teaching at the middle and high school levels.
-Specialize in the area you plan to teach in either a 1-year or 2-year program that includes licensure.
+Specialize in the area you plan to teach in with a 2-year program that includes licensure.
 Deepen your understanding of subject matter for teaching, focusing on eliciting students' ideas about subject matter and connecting students' ideas to that subject matter, all while partnering with schools as a member of a teaching team.

 • Secondary licensure in Grades 6-12